-- 1 Gray Mowglis Polo Shirt
+- ☐ 1 Gray Mowglis Polo Shirt

 - 2 T-Shirts with Mowglis logo

-- ☐ 1 Mowglis Short-SleeveHiking Shirt (synthetic fabric)

-- ☐ 1 Mowglis Long-SleeveHiking Shirt (synthetic fabric)
+- ☐ Mowglis Hiking Shirts:At least 1 long sleeve and1 short sleeve

-- 1 Pair Gray Dress Shorts
+- ☐ 1 Pair Gray Dress Shorts

-- 3 Pairs Blue Daily Shorts
+- ☐ 3 Pairs Blue Daily Shorts

-- ☐ 1 Pair Mowglis Hiking Pants

 - ☐ 1 Gray Fleece

-- 1 Pair Mowglis Sweatpants
+- ☐ 1 Pair Mowglis Sweatpants

 - ☐ 1 Gray D-Ring Belt

-- 1 Gray Wool Hat
+- ☐ 1 Gray Fleece Hat

 - ☐ 1 Pair Blue Dress Socks

 CLOTHING:

 ☐ 10 gray color t-shirts, free of logos or designs

 ☐ 10 pairs of underwear

 ☐ 10 pairs gray or white athletic socks

 4 pairs hiking socks, wool or synthetic recommended

 ☐ 1 pair synthetic long underwear, pants & shirt

-2 pair pajamas
+☐ 2 pair pajamas

 ☐ 1 bathrobe

-2 swimsuits
+☐ 2 swimsuits

 ☐ 1 pair of rain jacket and pants

 ☐ 1 rain poncho (optional)

 2 pairs of sneakers

 ☐ 1 pair of hiking boots

 ☐ 1 pair of flip-flops or sandals

-Please note that Cubs need to bring 7 of these items.
+Please note that shorter-session campers need to bring 7 of these items.

 LINENS:

 3 blankets, wool or fleece recommended, solid colors only

 4 single flat sheets, non-fitted, or non-elastic

-2 pillowcases
+☐ 2 pillowcases

 ☐ 1 pillow

-3 bath towels
+☐ 3 bath towels

 ☐ 1 beach towel

 1 smaller duffel bag for packing overnight trips (boys 12 and under) This bag is meant to be carried to base camp for overnight use on three-day trips.

-GE EAR:

-1 synthetic sleeping bag with stuff sack

-1 foam sleeping pad for camping, such as Therm-a-Rest

-1 mountain biking helmet (campers 10 and u (dr

-2 (or more) one-liter water bottles (VERY IMPORTANT: please be sure to identify your child's water bottles clearly.)

-1 bowl and spoon or spork for overnight trip

-1 flashlight, with extra batteries

-1 backpack for overnight trips for boys 12 and older This needs to be a sturdy overnight pack designed to be worn for several days in a row.
+GE EAR: 1 synthetic sleeping bag with stuff sack 1 foam sleeping pad for camping, such as The rm-a-Res t n 2 (or more) one-liter water bottles (VERY IMPORTANT: Please be sure to identify your child's water bottles clearly.
+There will be a \$5 charge each time the camp has to supply a water bottle to your child if they have lost their) 1 bowl and spoon or spork for overnight trip السالا 1 flashlight, with extra batteries 1 backpack for overnight trips for boys 12 and older This needs to be a sturdy overnight pack designed to be worn for several days in a row.
 A good size is between 4000 and 5000 cubic inches.

-1 daypack (school size) for carrying lunch/w ater bottles for day trips

-PE RSONAL ITEMS:

-Toiletries, including toothbrush, soap, shampoo Personal medications (these will be turned over to the nurse upon arrival)

-Stationery, pens, pencils ☐ Playing cards

-Insect repellent: 2-3 bottles for 7 weeks ☐ Glasses keeper (croakie)

-Sunscreen: 2-3 bottles for 7 weeks

-FOR DENITES ONLY (14 & 15 year-old campers):

-1 Dress jacket, dress shirt, tie, dress shoes a nd pants for Graduates Dinner

-OP PTIONAL ITEMS: ☐ Ping Pong Paddle

-Baseball Glove ☐ Reading Material

-Tennis Racquet ☐ Lacrosse Stick
+1 daypack (school size) for carrying lunch/water bottles for day trips PE RSONAL ITEMS: Toiletries, including toothbrush, soap, shampoo] Sunsc reen: 2-3 bottles for 7 weeks Stationery and self-addressed, stamped envelopes for 7 weeks nal medications (these will be I over to the nurse upon arrival) Personal reading materials es keeper or "croakie" for ers who wear glasses Insect repellent: 2-3 bottles for 7 weeks FC OR DENITES ONLY (14 & 15 year-old o ampers : 1 Dress jacket, dress shirt, tie, dress shoes a d pants fo or Graduates Dinner OP TIONAL ITEMS: ☐ Ping p oong paddle Baseball glove ☐ Lacro sse stick Tennis racquet] Playir g cards